zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 };
 ```

-N is the branching factor; while any number between 2 (for a binary tree) and something exorbitantly large in theory like 32 is possible in theory, in practice we should expect a small number that allows the hardware to test a reasonably small number of AABBs against a ray quickly; we will assume N=4 for now.[^10]
+N is the branching factor; while any number between 2 (for a binary tree) and something exorbitantly large like 32 is possible in theory, in practice we should expect a small number that allows the hardware to test a reasonably small number of AABBs against a ray quickly; we will assume N=4 for now.[^10]

 With N=4 and fp32 coordinates everywhere, BoxNode is 112 bytes and TriangleNode is 44 bytes.
 If both structures use fp16 instead, we'd get 64 bytes for boxes and 26 bytes for triangles instead.
 We know (mostly...) how many triangle nodes we should have - one per input triangle - but how many boxes are there?